awsdocs/amazon-ec2-user-guide/doc_source/ebs-deleting-snapshot.md

-# Deleting an Amazon EBS snapshot<a name="ebs-deleting-snapshot"></a>
+# Delete an Amazon EBS snapshot<a name="ebs-deleting-snapshot"></a>

 After you no longer need an Amazon EBS snapshot of a volume, you can delete it\.
 Deleting a snapshot has no effect on the volume\.
 Deleting a volume has no effect on the snapshots made from it\.

 ## Incremental snapshot deletion<a name="ebs-deleting-snapshot-incremental"></a>

 If you make periodic snapshots of a volume, the snapshots are *incremental*\.
-This means that only the blocks on the device that have changed after your last snapshot are saved in the new snapshot\.
+This means that only the blocks on the device that have changed after your most recent snapshot are saved in the new snapshot\.
 Even though snapshots are saved incrementally, the snapshot deletion process is designed so that you need to retain only the most recent snapshot in order to create volumes\.

-Data that was present on a volume, held in an earlier snapshot or series of snapshots, that is subsequently deleted from that volume at a later time, is still considered unique data of the earlier snapshots\.
-This unique data is not deleted from the sequence of snapshots unless all snapshots that reference the unique data are deleted\.
+If data was present on a volume held in an earlier snapshot or series of snapshots, and that data is subsequently deleted from the volume later on, the data is still considered to be unique data of the earlier snapshots\.
+Unique data is only deleted from the sequence of snapshots if all snapshots that reference the unique data are deleted\.

-When you delete a snapshot, only the data referenced exclusively by that snapshot is removed\.
-Unique data will not be deleted unless all of the snapshots that reference that data are deleted\.
+When you delete a snapshot, only the data that is referenced exclusively by that snapshot is removed\.
+Unique data is only deleted if all of the snapshots that reference it are deleted\.
 Deleting previous snapshots of a volume does not affect your ability to create volumes from later snapshots of that volume\.

 Deleting a snapshot might not reduce your organization's data storage costs\.
 Other snapshots might reference that snapshot's data, and referenced data is always preserved\.
 If you delete a snapshot containing data being used by a later snapshot, costs associated with the referenced data are allocated to the later snapshot\.
 For more information about how snapshots store data, see [How incremental snapshots work](EBSSnapshots.md#how_snapshots_work) and the following example\.